hpcaitech/ColossalAI/applications/ColossalChat/README.md

 </p>

 #### Step 1: Data Collection
-PPO uses two kind of training data--- the prompt data and the pretrain data (optional).
+PPO uses two kind of training data--- the prompt data and the sft data (optional).
 The first dataset is mandatory, data samples within the prompt dataset ends with a line from "human" and thus the "assistant" needs to generate a response to answer to the "human".
 Note that you can still use conversation that ends with a line from the "assistant", in that case, the last line will be dropped.
 Here is an example of the prompt dataset format.

 ```json
 [